yigitm/react-group-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# React Group Project

 > Description the project.

 ## Built With

-- Major languages
+- Javascript
-- Frameworks
+- React & Redux
-- Technologies used
+- SpaceX API

 ## Live Demo (if available)

 [Live Demo Link](https://livedemo.com)

 ## Getting Started

 **This is an example of how you may give instructions on setting up your project locally.**
 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.